Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 To control the frequency of step-based decision making, set the **Decision Frequency** value for the Agent object in the Unity Inspector window.
-Agents using the same Brain instance can use a different frequency.
+Agents using the same Model can use a different frequency.
 During simulation steps in which no decision is requested, the Agent receives the same action chosen by the previous decision.

 ### On Demand Decision Making

-On demand decision making allows Agents to request decisions from their Brains only when needed instead of receiving decisions at a fixed frequency.
+On demand decision making allows Agents to request decisions from their Policies only when needed instead of receiving decisions at a fixed frequency.
 This is useful when the agents commit to an action for a variable number of steps or when the agents cannot make decisions at the same time.
 This typically the case